 For more details on using these functions, see the Technical Functions section of our Scan Syntax Reference.

-For example, take the following scan:
+As an example, let's look at the following scan:

 [type = stock] AND [country = US] AND [close >10]